ajaydxb97/RBE501-Project-Assistive-Robot-for-Physiotherapy-Treatment/README.md

 <img src="https://github.com/ajaydxb97/RBE501-Project-Assistive-Robot-for-Physiotherapy-Treatment/blob/master/Images/Gripper_attachment.png" width=20% height=20%>

 ## Acknowledgment
 We thank Professor Gregory S. Fischer for his advice and members of the WPI AIM lab for their support without which we would not have been able to complete this project.
-Special thanks to Adnan Munawar as well for helping us out.
+Special thanks to Adnan Munawar as well for helping us out with AMBF.